Single-pass membrane protein

 A single-pass membrane protein also known as single-spanning protein or bitopic protein is a transmembrane protein that spans the lipid bilayer only once.
 These proteins may constitute up to 50% of all transmembrane proteins, depending on the organism, and contribute significantly to the network of interactions between different proteins in cells, including interactions via transmembrane alpha helices.
 They usually include one or several water-soluble domains situated at the different sides of biological membranes, for example in single-pass transmembrane receptors.
 Some of them are small and serve as regulatory or structure-stabilizing subunits in large multi-protein transmembrane complexes, such as photosystems or the respiratory chain.
-A 2013 estimate identified about 1300 single-pass membrane proteins in the human genome.
+More than 2300 single-pass membrane proteins were identified in the human genome.

 Topology-based classification

 Bitopic proteins are classified into 4 types, depending on their transmembrane topology and location of the transmembrane helix in the amino acid sequence of the protein.
 According to Uniprot: